ualberta-mueller-group/MCGS/docs/style.md

 - Access specifiers aren't indented past the opening/closing brace level

 ### Override
-Implementations of virtual methods should use either the `override` or `final` keywords.
+Implementations of virtual methods should use either the `override` or `final` specifiers.

 ### Namespaces
 End namespace blocks with comments like "namespace your_namespace_name":